Information for Student Employees

 Step 1: Pay Period Start and End Date

-- If you are unsure of the payroll period dates, you can refer to your employee time sheet on TopNet, which displays the payroll period and end date in the top left corner of the page.
+- If you are unsure of the payroll period dates, you can refer to the 2025-2026 Student Payroll Schedule or your employee time sheet on TopNet, which displays the payroll period and end date in the top left corner of the page.

 Step 2: Student and Employee Information

-- Above the calendar rows, there are three blank lines for you to write your student and employee information.
+- Beside the calendar rows, there are three blank lines for you to write your student and employee information.

 - Write your first and last name on the "Student Name" line, your nine-digit WKU ID number for "WKU ID", and your department or unit name for "Department/Unit".

-- Just like logging time on TopNet, write the number of hours your worked each day individually in each "Total" box, which is the smaller box at the bottom right corner of each larger box of the calendar row.
+- Just like logging time on TopNet, write the number of hours your worked each day individually in each "Hours Worked" box, which is the last box of each calendar row.

 - Remember to log your hours in increments of 0.25.